Prelude to the Third Battle of Petersburg

 Significance of the Third Battle of Petersburg

 The Third Battle of Petersburg was costly to both sides in terms of casualties.
-The Confederacy lost approximately 4,250 soldiers (killed, wounded, and captured/missing), compared with 3,500 men lost for the Union.
+The Confederacy lost approximately 4,250 soldiers (killed, wounded, and captured/missing), compared with 3,500 men lost by the Union.

 The battle was also a death knell for the Army of Northern Virginia.
 Retreating from its entrenchments around Petersburg doomed the tired and hungry Confederate army to fall to the overwhelming federal forces it faced the next week.